pedramjlo/Pedram/README.md

 ## What is it?

-My exclusive interationalised Portfolio website.
+My exclusive interationalized Portfolio website.